All About Boot Sequence & How To Manage It

 And of course yes, you can give any storage device or optical drive, the first boot priority, so it can boot firstly when every time you starts your computers.

-Some Bios will show a pop-up menu to select particular bootable device to designate the configuration, but in other hands, some of them allows you to move through menus by using the arrow keys, or maybe with the use of “+” and “–” keys to move the devices configuration location, up and down.
+Some BIOS will show pop-up menu to select particular bootable device to designate the configuration, but in other hands, some of them allows you to move through menus by using the arrow keys, or maybe with the use of “+” and “–” keys to move the devices configuration location, up and down.

 And just like I said, in the latest UEFI BIOS you can do this with the help of your computer’s mouse too.